 Applied Consciousness · Health & Recovery

-Health is the door.
+Health is the result.

-Reality is the realm.
+Paradigm is the work.

 We believe "chronic" is a statement about medicine's current tools — not a verdict on the human body.
 That people recover far more often than the system can explain.
 And that how they recover points to something we have barely begun to study.